 Other non-security investments are not traded on a public exchange and are typically the least liquid.
 It can include a business, real estate and even collectible items like art or rare coins.
 Because it can take several steps to sell these types of investments, extra time is typically needed before you receive any cash in exchange.

 Choosing your liquidity

-The good news is that you have plenty of investment options to choose from when factoring in liquidity.
+The good news is you have plenty of deposit account types and investment choices to choose from when factoring in liquidity.
 A good rule of thumb is to diversify your portfolio and always allocate your funds based on your individual preference, risk tolerance and personal goals.

-Ally provides plenty of resources to help you begin storing your cash in investments that provide accessibility to your liking.
-Because, we know that when financial turbulence is on the horizon, we often need to rely on the king (cash) to help bring about order.
+Ally provides plenty of resources to help you begin using your cash in ways that provide accessibility to your liking.
+Because we know that when you're feeling financially uneasy, you might need to rely on the king (cash) to help bring about some peace of mind.